sttp/Specification/Output/README.md

 By reducing the STTP capability set to functions that support lossy data transmission, data channel functionality in STTP can be established over a UDP connection.
 When using a UDP based data channel, command channel functionality is expected be established over a TCP connection.
 A reliable command channel is needed in order to properly manage initial protocol negotiations, which includes establishing the operational modes of the publisher/subscriber connection, and provides the ability for subscribers to choose the data to be received.

 STTP data channel functionality is designed to be sent without the expectation of a response in order to accommodate connections that have unidirectional data flows, such as UDP.
-Any functionality related to transmitted data that requires a response, e.g., a delivery receipt, will be managed by the command channel.
+Any functionality related to transmitted data that requires a response, e.g., a delivery receipt, must be managed by the command channel.

-> :wrench: The initial subscriber command request sent to a publisher should include the UDP port that the subscriber wishes the publisher to use.
+> :wrench: The initial subscriber command request sent to a publisher should include the UDP port that the subscriber wishes the publisher to use, see [operational modes negotiation](#operational-modes-negotiation).
 The destination UDP port is a local resource for the subscriber host machine and therefore under its control.
 However, UDP endpoints often need specific firewall rules to allow data transmission, thus requiring a preselected port to be established during the initial configuration process.

-> :construction: Update reference implementation note above with link to the proper subscriber command request that defines UDP port

 ### Secure Connections

-For data transmissions over the Internet or those that need to transmit sensitive data, a secured socket connection will need to be established for STTP communications.
-To secure a connection, a socket will be established with standard Transport Layer Security (TLS) using a signed X.509 certificate.
-TLS will be used to encrypt, authenticate and attest to the integrity of the data being transmitted over STTP.
+For data transmissions over the Internet or those that need to transmit sensitive data, a secured socket connection should be established for STTP communications.
+To secure a connection, a socket must be established with standard Transport Layer Security (TLS) using a signed X.509 certificate.
+TLS is used to encrypt, authenticate and attest to the integrity of the data being transmitted over STTP.

 > :wrench: As of the writing of this specification, the latest available TLS version is 1.2, with the 1.3 version still in draft.
 The default stance for STTP implementations is to always default to the latest, hence most secure, version of TLS available.
 However, since different operating systems and programming languages may not be up-to-date with the latest TLS versions and different implementations of STTP need to be interoperable, the TLS version to use for any publisher/subscriber connection should be configurable.
 However, STTP implementations should log a warning if a connection is established using a version of TLS that is less than the latest supported version for the implementation.

-TLS is a protocol layer that sits above TCP, as a result, secure connections will be established in exactly the same manner as basic TCP connections, however once the socket is connected, TLS will add the needed negotiations to enable security.
+TLS is a protocol layer that sits above TCP, as a result, secure connections are established in exactly the same manner as basic TCP connections, however once the socket is connected, TLS adds the needed negotiations to enable security.
 Just like with a socket, the actual details of establishing a secure TLS session are specific to an operating system and ultimately the programming language being used.

 #### Certificate Validation

 The use of X.509 certificates are required in order to secure an STTP connection using TLS.
 For STTP, certificates are used to verify the identity of a connection, as well as to provide data encryption and integrity guarantees.
 For confidence in the certificates being used, STTP defines the operations needed to ensure that certificates are valid.

 STTP implementations should have the capability to use either self-signed certificates or those signed by a certificate authority (CA).
-For CA issued certificates, trust is delegated to the CA, which normally means the CA will need to be accessible during the validation process.
+For CA issued certificates, trust is delegated to the CA, which normally means the CA needs to be accessible during the validation process.

-For self-signed certificates, trust will exist between the two parties exchanging certificates, which means each party will need to agree to keep the certificates private and to notify the other party if the host machine is ever known to be compromised, i.e., where an external party may have been able to gain access to the private keys stored for the certificate.
-Since trust for self-signed certificates is between the two parties exchanging data, STTP requires that the certificates be exchanged in advance - a self-signed cert sent during TLS negotiations will be considered untrusted.
+For self-signed certificates, trust exists between the two parties exchanging certificates, which means each party needs to agree to keep the certificates private and to notify the other party if the host machine is ever known to be compromised, i.e., where an external party may have been able to gain access to the private keys stored for the certificate.
+Since trust for self-signed certificates is between the two parties exchanging data, STTP requires that the certificates be exchanged in advance - a self-signed cert sent during TLS negotiations must be considered untrusted.
 Self-signed certificates should always be exchanged out-of-band, i.e., not over the STTP protocol, and should never include the private keys.

 Certificate validation is handled in terms of the type of socket connection that is established, i.e., a client-style socket or a server style-socket.
 The STTP functional role of the party, i.e., publisher or subscriber, does not affect the certificate validation process because both client and server style connections can be setup to validate certificates.
 Consequently a publisher can validate subscriber certificates and a subscriber can validate its publisher certificate regardless of which connectivity model in use, forward or reverse.